ttttt756/learngit/readme.txt

 wrote a readme file.
-Git is a version control sysem.
+Git is a distributed version conrol system.
-Git is free software.
+Git is free software distributed under the GPL.